crispchris33/chatgpt-api-bot/README.md

 Ensure you have Python installed on your machine.
 This project requires Python 3.7 or higher.

-# Installation
+### Installation

-Clone the Repository
+1. Clone the Repository

-Otherwise, you can download the ZIP file of the project and extract it.
+   Alternatively, you can download the ZIP file of the project and extract it.

-Set Up a Virtual Environment by running:
+2. Set Up a Virtual Environment

    On macOS and Linux:
    python3 -m venv env
    source env/bin/activate

    On Windows:
    python -m venv env
    .\env\Scripts\activate

-# Install Dependencies
+3. Install Dependencies

-Install the required Python packages by running:

-pip install -r requirements.txt
+   Install the required Python packages by running: pip install -r requirements.txt

-# Configuration
+### Configuration

-Environment Variables
+1. Environment Variables

    Create a .env file in the root directory of your project and add your OpenAI API key and the local file path from which the bot should read files:
    OPENAI_API_KEY=your_openai_api_key_here
    LOCAL_FILE_PATH=your_file_directory_path_here

-**There is also an example env file provided but change the name to ".env" when ready to use.
+   CHARACTER_LIMIT=4000
+   CHATGPT_MODEL_VERSION=gpt-3.5-turbo

    Replace your_openai_api_key_here with your actual OpenAI API key and your_file_directory_path_here with the full path to the directory containing the files you want the bot to read.

+   Note: There is also an example .env file provided.
+Change the name to ".env" when ready to use.

-# Usage
+### Usage

 To run the chatbot, execute the following command in the root directory of your project:

 python main.py

-# Interacting with the Chatbot
+### Interacting with the Chatbot

 Once the chatbot is running, you can interact with it by typing messages.
-Here are some things you can do:
+Here are some examples of what you can do:

-General Conversation:
+#### General Conversation

 Just type your message and get a response.
 For example:

 You: Hello, how are you?

-Read Files:
+#### Read Files

-To read a file, use the command read file followed by the file name.
+To read one or more files, use the command read files followed by the file names.
 For example:

-You: read file example.txt
+You: read files example.txt options.html

-This will display the content of example.txt.
+This will display the content of example.txt and options.html.

-# Supported File Types
+### Supported File Types

-The chatbot can read the following types of files:
+The chatbot can read and process the following types of files:

-Plain text files (.txt)
+- Plain text files (.txt)
-Programming files (.py, .js, .html, .css, .java, .cpp, .c, .sh, .md) JSON files (.json)
+- Programming files (.py, .js, .html, .css, .java, .cpp, .c, .sh, .md)
+- JSON files (.json)
-CSV files (.csv)
+- CSV files (.csv)
-Image files (.jpg, .jpeg, .png, .gif, .bmp) as base64 strings
+- Image files (.jpg, .jpeg, .png, .gif, .bmp) - displayed as base64 strings